migueldoctor/ReactJS-Raw-sample-with-JSX-without-Flux-or-ES6/README.md

 ```

 3. Now we have to update the father component (ContactView) making two things if we want to get our form working fine.
-  * Create the method handleOnAddContact that will be executed when onSubmit
+  * Create the method handleOnAddContact that will be executed when onSubmit.
+Since the form is uncontrolled we need to retrieve
+    the user inputs from event.target reference

 ```javascript
       // Events - 3) We have to define here (the father of the component Form) the method handleOnAddContact